Last updated January 2021

 buy the VacMaster VP210 vacuum sealer on amazon now:

 We believe that every kitchen needs a food vacuum sealer--at least, every kitchen where saving money and wasting less food is a priority.
 We hope we've convinced you, as well.
-Even if you're not sure you want the expense and commitment of a chamber vac, even a small, inexpensive edge vacuum sealer will save you an enormous amount of money and help you waste less food.
+Even if you're not sure you want the expense and commitment of a chamber vacuum sealer, even a small, inexpensive edge vacuum sealer will save you an enormous amount of money and help you waste less food.

 Thanks for reading!